 You truly can't train your sales team on how and why prospective customers make their buying decision if your training isn't based upon direct interviews with decision makers at won and lost accounts.

 Savvy sales leaders know the value of building their training programs on the foundation of buyer feedback.
-Leaders who invest in comprehensive win-loss programs uncover key insights that drive every decision they make – from sales training, to sales promotions, to product development.
-Surprisingly, however, only 20% of today’s businesses invest in establishing win-loss programs.
+Leaders who invest in comprehensive win-loss analysis programs uncover key insights that drive every decision they make – from sales training, to sales promotions, to product development.
+Surprisingly, however, win-loss analysis programs are still very immature at most companies.

 Whether ignorance, resources, or expertise are to blame, these organizations miss out on one of the most important opportunities for feedback and improvement.
 Rather than basing training and decision-making on direct buyer feedback, these companies have to rely on hearsay and intuition.